 She had been a great mom.
 The great irony here is that she and I were the main, informal suicide hotline counselors when we were in junior and senior high.

 I am the youngest of four siblings, yet my memories have always gone back further than my sisters and brother.
 This is a painting of the house where I lived for my first six years (June 1955 – June 1961).
 It still stands.
 The outside finishes and windows have been updated, but it is still the same tiny Dutch Colonial.
 It is almost totally obscured by trees on Google Earth.
 When we lived there, those Google Earth shots would have been impossible!
 The place was literally crawling with children! (also skipping, jumping, climbing, hiding & seeking, chalk drawing, running,etc.) 1955 was the crest of the Baby Boom after all.
 Crystal Lake was across the street.
-That is where the Ericsons, Hostermans and DeLays lived.
+That is where the Ericksons, Hostermans and DeLays lived.

 Our house was at 4438 Shoreline Drive, Robbinsdale, 22, Minnesota.
 Postage stamps were 4 cents.
 Flags had 48 stars.
 Everybody liked Ike.
 Our phone number started with KEllogg 7.
 I knew all this when I was three.
-My earliest and most powerful memory was being held in the arms of my godfather, Gordon, when I was not yet two years old, in the dining room of that house.
+My earliest and most powerful memory was being held in the arms of my godfather, Harold, when I was not yet two years old, in the dining room of that house.
 He was looking out the door to the screened-in porch.
 I remember the feel of his laugh, and that it was one of the few times I felt truly happy and safe in that house.

-That’s me, in the red jumper, asleep in Gordy’s arms.
+That’s me, in the red jumper, asleep in Harold’s arms.
 My therapist asked me, when I showed her this painting, “So safety must be a big concern for you.
 What do you do to make sure you are safe?”

 I asked her if that was a trick question.

-Christmas Eve, 1971, my neighbor across the street and childhood playmate, David Ericson, was dead in a plane crash in Peru.
+Christmas Eve, 1971, my neighbor across the street and childhood playmate, David Erickson, was dead in a plane crash in Peru.
 That wasn’t the start of the deaths.
 The suicides started from 8th grade on: Dean and Stephen and Mark and Scott and Bobby and Lynn and Sue Ann and Fred and the list and the tears don’t stop . . .

 Painting is 11″x14″ acrylic on stretched canvas.